Advertisement

 6 / 6

-Sitting in a car puts pressure on your intervertebral discs, and the discs take the brunt of the vibrations created when driving, says Church.
-A 2015 study conducted by the AAA found that the average person drives 46 minutes per day, which really adds up over the course of a year.
-If you spend all that time in a car, make sure you’re driving with good posture: knees level with your hips or slightly higher, natural arch to your spine (no slumping), and consider using a pillow to support your lower back.
+If you spend a lot of time in a car, make sure you’re driving with good posture.
+Keep knees level with your hips or slightly higher, with a natural arch to your spine (no slumping).
+Consider using a pillow to support your lower back.
 Your head should be pointed straight ahead and mirrors set up so you don’t have to move your head too much to see them, says Church.
 Adjust your seat closer or further away from the steering wheel to get the right posture.

 Slideshow sources open slideshow sources